 The list should: (i) include 3-5 secondary or theoretical works (monographs, collections, articles, or journal special issues/edited collections) you will read on your own this fall; (ii) identify one academic journal of which you will survey the last year’s worth of issues; and (iii) be informed by 1-3 far-reaching key terms.

-At the end of this list, you will include a brief but detailed reflection (approx. 300-500 words) describing:
+At the end of this list, you will include a brief but detailed reflection (approx. 300-500 words) describing: If it is helpful to you to begin the reading list with this reflection, you are welcome to do so.

 - How you put together this list.